-This debut novel by Manjul Bajaj for me comes with a wave of fresh air, wrapped in simplicity and is rustic in character.
-It is a love story at one level where a boy and a girl meet and fall in love and have to face the struggles of their social context.
-At another level it is a story of a girl brought up in a safe and secure environment even in the absence of her parents amidst the people who are her own blood.
-It is a story of how she grows up when she comes in touch with someone who is an outsider and how she deals with the dilemmas that this new dimension in her life brings.
+Come, Before Evening Falls debut novel by Manjul Bajaj for me comes with a wave of fresh air, wrapped in simplicity and is rustic in character.
+It is a love story at one level where a boy and a girl meet and fall in love.
+And have to face the struggles of their social context.
+At another level, it is a story of a girl brought up in a safe and secure environment even in the absence of her parents amidst the people who are her own blood.
+It is a story of how she grows up when she comes in touch with someone who is an outsider.
+And how she deals with the dilemmas that this new dimension in her life brings.

 It is a simple story, based in a small village in rural Haryana with its name Kala Sand woven into an interesting tale.
-In time it is based 100 years back when the lives used to be simple, there were not many things to distract you or divide your energies into.
-A story where the community and family honor are more important than people sometimes, a time when the society was going through the first round of fundamental change, a space where emotions could play around.
+In time, it is based 100 years back when the lives used to be simple.
+There were not many things to distract you or divide your energies into.
+A story where the community and family honor are more important than people sometimes.
+A time when the society was going through the first round of fundamental change, space where emotions could play around.

-What I liked the most about this book, besides the simple story is its flowing language, which has certain rhythm to it.
+What I liked the most about this book Come, Before Evening Falls, besides the simple story is its flowing language, which has a certain rhythm to it.
 The poetic touch that the author brings is something that is not so common in current day writing.
-Most of the English writing today tends to be very colloquial, with multiple languages thrown in just the way they are spoken.
+Most of the English writing today tend to be very colloquial.
+With multiple languages thrown in just the way, they are spoken.
 You would enjoy reading the book for the language that is soft and swaying.

 Some local words have been used as such in the book, along with a few contemporary phrases here and there like Hat-ke.
 I enjoyed reading the book with those words as I understand those words very well.
 And I know that there is no translation for those words that would convey the exact meaning.
 But for readers who do not understand the language, it may come as a break in the flow of the book.
 Words could have been explained as footnotes or elsewhere.